Lifecycle Greenhouse Gas Emissions from Fuels Regulations

 Emissions reporting covers full life cycle

 The greenhouse gas intensity of fuels is calculated on a life cycle basis, covering emissions from extraction, processing and distribution.
-Emissions reductions are calculated from a 2010 baseline.
+Emissions reductions are calculated against a 2010 baseline of 94.1 gCO2eq /MJ..

 The likely compliance options to fulfil the reduction obligation are currently: